Russell Begaye: Career

 From 1977 to 2011, Begaye worked for the North American Mission Board.
 Begaye served on the Navajo Nation Council from 2011 until his election as President of the Navajo Nation on April 4, 2015.
 Begaye was sworn into office on May 12, 2015 and served until January 8, 2019, when he was succeeded by Vice President Jonathan Nez.

 Begaye is currently a candidate for Navajo Nation Council (Shiprock) in the 2022 election.
 Begaye lost his election to incumbent Eugenia Charles-Newton.

 Personal life

-Begaye was married to Kyoon Chung Begaye, a dentist in Atlanta metropolitan area.
+Begaye was married to Kyoon Chung Begaye, a dentist in the Atlanta metropolitan area.
 Due to the absence of Kyoon Chung Begaye in Navajo Nation affairs, the wife of Vice President Jonathan Nez took on the informal duties of First Lady of the Navajo Nation.
 In 2016, Begaye stated that his seventeen year-long marriage with Kyoon Chung Begaye was over.
 Begaye is not a native speaker of Navajo.